dbierer/php-class-notes/php-iii-may-2019.md

 * file:///D:/Repos/PHP-Fundamentals-III/Course_Materials/index.html#/5/23: s/be `phpcourse.sql`
 * file:///D:/Repos/PHP-Fundamentals-III/Course_Materials/index.html#/1/12: replace `checkstyle` with `Warnings Next Generation`; replace `build-environment` with `Build Environment`; `phing` with `Phing`; `htmlpublisher` with `Build-Publisher` (???); `violations` with `Violations`
 * file:///D:/Repos/PHP-Fundamentals-III/Course_Materials/index.html#/7/4: there is no GeoCode pre-defined query: maybe because no longer free?
+* file:///D:/Repos/PHP-Fundamentals-III/Course_Materials/index.html#/7/33: replace screen shot with text of .htaccess file(above)
+* file:///D:/Repos/PHP-Fundamentals-III/Course_Materials/index.html#/7/47: reset the ownership + permissions so that user `vagrant` has all rights, and group `www-data` has read and execute rights to entire source code structure
+* file:///D:/Repos/PHP-Fundamentals-III/Course_Materials/index.html#/7/47: rewrite paragraph and make it clear this is review only: this file will be overwritten in the next step by a pre-built version
+* file:///D:/Repos/PHP-Fundamentals-III/Course_Materials/index.html#/7/51: when copying files from `/path/to/source/php3/src/ModWebApi/PropulsionsSystems` make is clear the student needs to overwrite the original files created by the GUI process
+* file:///D:/Repos/PHP-Fundamentals-III/Course_Materials/index.html#/6/21: change the following commands: `docker build -t first-lab /path/to/source/php3/src/ModDocker/NewImageBuild`, `docker run -d -p 8888:80 first-lab`, and then change last instruction to use port 8888
+* file:///D:/Repos/PHP-Fundamentals-III/Course_Materials/index.html#/5/29: 1st 3 commands in one: `sudo usermod -G sudo,root,www-data jenkins`

 ## Class Examples
 * ArrayObject